 EAT: Locals recommend in Litchfield Hills CT

-Kingsley Tavern, Bulls Bridge Inn, and J.P.
-Gifford in Kent, and The Village Restaurant in addition to the venerable West Street Grill in Litchfield.
+Kingsley Tavern, Ore Hill, and Bulls Bridge Inn, in Kent.
+And The Village Restaurant in addition to the venerable West Street Grill in Litchfield.
+Nearby Winvian Farm in Morris (see below under Where to Stay).